Delhi HC orders removal of videos, articles defaming ‘The News Minute’ editor Dhanya Rajendran

 The phrase “Cutting South” was a wordplay on the terms “Cutting Chai” and “Cutting Edge”, according to Rajendran’s defamation suit.

-The defendants, however, allegedly insinuated that Rajendran’s use of the phrase was an attempt to stoke social unrest in India at Soros’ behest.
+The defendants, however, insinuated that Rajendran’s use of the phrase was an attempt to stoke social unrest in India at Soros’ behest.
 They claimed that Rajendran and The News Minute were acting as “conduits of foreign money to cause disruption in India”.

 They also alleged that central agencies were privy to information regarding Rajendran’s “anti-national activities” and claimed that the media festival sought to “cut” and “divide” South India.

-The publications were ordered to take down or block the defamatory content within 10 days.
+The publications were ordered to takedown or block the defamatory content within 10 days.

 Rajendran’s counsel told the court that The Karma News and Janam TV have more than one million subscribers on their YouTube channel and that their content garners hundreds of millions of views.